 She became a champion for those who others thought could not perform nor learn.

 Since retiring, Bonnie has been involved in the same good work, helping children with special needs locally and abroad.
-She served an LDS mission in New Jersey and now works in the temple and in the life skills class at Pleasant Grove High School once a week.
+She served an Latter-day Saint mission in New Jersey and now works in the temple and in the life skills class at Pleasant Grove High School once a week.
 Bonnie is the mother of five children.